 On March 4, 2021, the Company applied for, and was accepted to participate in the SBA PPP Second Draw program with funding pursuant to the Economic Aid Act that was passed in December, 2020.
 On March 15, 2021, Daybreak received funding for \$72,800.
-The second-draw loan is a five-year loan with a maturity date of March 6, 2026.
+The second-draw loan is a five-year loan with a maturity date of March 15, 2026.
 The loan bears an annual interest rate of 1%.
 The monthly payment is \$1,670 with the first payment due on July 6, 2022.
-We intend to use the loan proceeds to partially subsidize direct payroll, rent and utility expenses.
-It is the Company's intent to apply for loan forgiveness for the PPP Second Draw PPP loan.
+The Company has applied for full loan forgiveness for the PPP Second Draw PPP loan.
 Loan forgiveness is subject to the sole approval of the SBA.
+On October 6, 2021, the SBA notified our lender that the loan was forgiven and repaid the loan in full.